cantino/mcfly/README.md

 ### Database Location

 McFly stores its SQLite database in the standard location for the OS.
-On OS X, this is in `~/Library/Application Support/McFly` and on Linux it is in `$XDG_DATA_DIR/McFly/history.db`.
+On OS X, this is in `~/Library/Application Support/McFly` and on Linux it is in `$XDG_DATA_DIR/mcfly/history.db` (default would be `~/.local/share/mcfly/history.db`).
 For legacy support, if `~/.mcfly/` exists, it is used instead.

 ### Slow startup